 Take a look at:

-"Income Inequality in the United States, 1913-1998" with Tomas Piketty, Quarterly Journal of Economics, 118(1), 2003, 1-39 (Longer updated version published in A.B.
-Atkinson and T. Piketty eds., Oxford University Press, 2007) (Tables and Figures Updated to 2012 in Excel format, September 2013)--the paper that got Emmanuel and his coauthor Tomas Piketty denounced by the Wall Street Journal as "French economists… rock stars of the intellectual left… special[izing in]… 'earnings inequality' and 'wealth concentration'"
+"Income Inequality in the United States, 1913-1998" with Thomas Piketty, Quarterly Journal of Economics, 118(1), 2003, 1-39 (Longer updated version published in A.B.
+Atkinson and T. Piketty eds., Oxford University Press, 2007) (Tables and Figures Updated to 2012 in Excel format, September 2013)--the paper that got Emmanuel and his coauthor Thomas Piketty denounced by the Wall Street Journal as "French economists… rock stars of the intellectual left… special[izing in]… 'earnings inequality' and 'wealth concentration'"

 UPDATED Summary for the broader public "Striking it Richer: The Evolution of Top Incomes in the United States", updated September 2013

 The most important single chart prepared in economics in the past decade, I think, is this one from Piketty and Saez:

 Emmanuel Saez… has distinguished himself by making fundamental contributions concerning critical theoretical and empirical issues within the field of public economics… in five areas… optimal taxes and transfers; the measurement of income and wealth distributions; the measurement of behavioral responses to personal taxation; the taxation of corporate dividends; and retirement saving… [with] the whole considerably greater than the sum of the parts….